 Donald R. Livingston represents large employers in all aspects of civil rights and employment discrimination law, with an emphasis on complex employment litigation, and representations before the EEOC.
 Since joining Akin Gump in 1993, he has served as defense litigation counsel in numerous fair employment class actions and EEOC pattern or practice cases, including Gutierrez v.
 Hooters, Inc., which The Washington Post termed EEOC’s “biggest defeat.”
 Mr. Livingston recently represented the Freeman Company in the first case to test the EEOC’s 2012 policy guidance on criminal and background checks, as well as testing the boundaries of Title VII of the Civil Rights Act of 1964.
 The Wall Street Journal covered the decision, stating that Freeman defeated “one of the [EEOC’s] most high-profile crusades.”

 Practice & Background

 Mr. Livingston is a former general counsel of the U.S. Equal Employment Opportunity Commission (EEOC), where he was responsible for the federal government’s enforcement of Title VII of the Civil Rights Act of 1964, the Equal Pay Act, the Age Discrimination in Employment Act and the Americans with Disabilities Act.

-Mr. Livingston is a member of the Atlanta Bar Association and the American Bar Association (ABA), and serves as the planning co-chair of the EEO Committee of the ABA’s Labor & Employment Section.
+Mr. Livingston is a member of the American Bar Association (ABA), and serves as the planning co-chair of the EEO Committee of the ABA’s Labor & Employment Section.
 He was chairman of the Labor and Employment Law Section of the Georgia Bar in 1986, and served on the Section’s executive board from 1983 to 1987.
-He served as regional liaison to the ABA from 1985 to 1987, and as a member of the Committee of Labor Arbitration and the Law of Collective Bargaining Agreements from 1979 to 1987.

 Mr. Livingston is the author of EEOC Litigation and Charge Resolution (BNA 2004), a treatise covering all aspects of attorney interactions with the EEOC.
 In addition, he has written numerous articles and spoken extensively on employment discrimination.
-He has contributed to Employment Discrimination Law (Lindemann & Grossman) and a contributor to Sexual Harassment in Employment Law (Lindemann & Kadue).
+He has contributed to Employment Discrimination Law (Lindemann & Grossman) and Sexual Harassment in Employment Law (Lindemann & Kadue).

 In 2003, Mr. Livingston was elected to the College of Labor and Employment Lawyers.